Skip to Content

 2. Physical activity: Regular physical activity has been shown to have numerous benefits for brain health.
 Exercise promotes good blood flow to the brain, reducing risk of disease.
 Aim for at least 150 minutes of moderate-intensity exercise per week.

 3. Mindful eating: Adopt a brain-healthy diet rich in antioxidants, omega-3 fatty acids, and foods that promote heart health.
 These include fruits, vegetables, and whole grains.
-Consider a Mediterranean diet as a well-rounded option.
+Consider the Mediterranean diet as a well-rounded option.

 4. Cognitive Stimulation: Staying mentally active throughout life is protective.
 Engaging in activities like reading, puzzles, or learning new skills can help keep the brain healthy.
 Challenging your brain can enhance its resilience and may reduce the risk of cognitive decline.